SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 ### Other Perspectives <a name="perspective"></a>

-Before we jump into the application, I feel it de
+Now we have a powerful tool that can help to harvest wealth appreciation within desired drawdown range.
+Definitely it is not the only approach to deal with drawdown risk.
+It deserves to take a quick detour to some other promising ways.
+These additional aspects help to a diversified view on the situation, and serve as great supplement to the optimal holding discipline we discussed or even fill in the place where it is not fitted.

 **Contigent Claim**

-You may already notice the similarities and links between this dynamic holding on risky asset and option instrument on the same.
+You may already notice the similarities and links between this dynamic holding on risky asset and an option instrument on the same.
 It turns out that, entering into a call option with payoff of loss excessive of the maximum drawdown threshold ($$max(realized MDD - MDD threshold, 0)$$) provides similar protection against a predefined maximum drawdown threshold!

 Vercer (2006) simulated the below delta exposure of this option given different maximum drawdown realized (MDD) and current realized drawdown (drawdown).
 Considering that a delta hedging portfolio of underlying can replicate this option that provides drawdown protection.
 The delta itself implies a dynamic portfolio that can attain the maximum drawdown gain as well (Though wihout any consideration on the reward side), making it quite relavant in drawdown control.